Sports in New Jersey: Major League professional sports

-NJ/NY Gotham FC was founded in 2008 as Sky Blue FC and began playing in the 2009 Women's Professional Soccer season.
+Gotham FC was founded in 2008 as Sky Blue FC and began playing in the 2009 Women's Professional Soccer season.
 After the league was folded in 2012, SkyBlue FC transferred to the National Women's Soccer League beginning in the 2013 season.
-In November 2019 it was announced that SkyBlue FC will move from Yurcack Field at Rutgers University to Red Bull Arena, for the 2020 NWSL season In April 2021, Sky Blue officially rebranded itself as NJ/NY Gotham FC, Along with the new name, the club introduced a new crest that features the Statue of Liberty’s crown as it was voted the most recognizable symbol of New Jersey and New York.
-The crest also displays three letters – an “N” and a hybrid “J/Y”, which acknowledges New Jersey as the club’s birthplace while embracing the club’s growing New York reach.
+In November 2019 it was announced that SkyBlue FC will move from Yurcack Field at Rutgers University to Sports Illustrated Stadium, for the 2020 NWSL season In April 2021, Sky Blue officially rebranded itself as NJ/NY Gotham FC, Along with the new name, the club introduced a new crest that features the Statue of Liberty’s crown as it was voted the most recognizable symbol of New Jersey and New York.
+The crest also displays three letters – an “N” and a hybrid “J/Y”, which acknowledges New Jersey as the club's birthplace while embracing the club's growing New York reach.
+In 2025, NJ/NY Gotham rebranded to Gotham FC.

 The New York Cosmos of the North American Soccer League (NASL) played at Giants Stadium from 1977 until the league collapsed at the end of the 1984 season.
 They won the league championship, the NASL Soccer Bowl, five times.

-New Jersey hosted matches during the 1994 FIFA World Cup and is set to host matches during the upcoming 2026 FIFA World Cup.
+New Jersey hosted seven matches during the 1994 FIFA World Cup at Giants Stadium and is set to host eight matches during the upcoming 2026 FIFA World Cup, including the final, at MetLife Stadium.
+Four matches of the 1999 FIFA Women's World Cup were also held at Giants Stadium.
+The 2016 Copa América Centenario final and three matches, including the semi-finals, of the 2024 Copa América have been played at Metlife Stadium.
+Several CONCACAF Gold Cup tournaments have also been played at Giants Stadium, MetLife Stadium and Sports Illustrated Stadium.